-- You can make your own electricity by installing solar panels.
+- You can make your own electricity by installing solar panels or buying into a community solar program.
 Unless you’re one of the few with a gas well on your property, you can’t make your own fossil fuels.

 - Heating with electricity has been substantially cheaper than heating with gas at a few points in the last 15 years.

 - Natural gas cost four times what it does today (as I write this in February 2017) in 2005 and 2008, and three times what it does today in 2004.